uk000/goto/README.md

 - `Invocation Started`: invocation started for a target
 - `Invocation Finished`: invocation finished for a target
 - `Invocation Response Status`: Either first invocation response received, or the HTTP response status was different from previous response from a target during an invocation
-- `Invocation Repeated Response Status`: All HTTP responses after the first response from a target where the response status code was same as previous are accumulated and reported in summary.
+- `Invocation Repeated Response Status`: All HTTP responses after the first response from a target where the response status code was the same as the previous, are accumulated and reported in summary.
 This event is sent out when the next response is found to carry a different response status code, or if all requests to a target completed for an invocation.
 - `Invocation Failure`: Event reported upon first failed request, or if a request fails after previous successful request.
 - `Invocation Repeated Failure`: All request failures after a failed request are accumulated and reported in summary, either when the next request succeeds or when the invocation completes.